 TOPEKA –The Centers for Disease Control and Prevention (CDC), the Kansas Department of Health and Environment (KDHE), the Kansas Department of Agriculture (KDA), the Johnson County Department of Health and Environment (JCDHE), public health and regulatory officials in several states, and the U.S. Food and Drug Administration are investigating a multistate outbreak ofSalmonellaSandiego infections.
 Spring Pasta Salad purchased at Hy-Vee grocery stores is a likely source of the outbreak.

-The KDHE says HyVee Spring Pasta Salad
+The KDHE says HyVee Spring Pasta Salad is linked to a salmonella outbreak. |

 As of July 17, the CDC reported 21 people infected with the outbreak strain of Salmonella Sandiego from five states.
 On July 20, KDHE and JCDHE identified one infected person, an adult resident of Johnson County.